 WHEN I FLY

 About ten seconds, that’s roughly how long it takes to hit the ground from one thousand feet.
 Anyway, that’s what I told the man, the one hanging out from the rail on The Royal Gorge Bridge, the one with the look of death in his eyes.
 Flashing and flicking like they were.
 Ten seconds, one thousand feet.
-What I didn’t say was, less the fifty feet short of the thousand the height the bridge actually was.
-Fifty to spare so if he counted he would get to nine point nine-five before he stopped.
+What I didn’t say was, less the fifty feet short of the thousand the height of the bridge actually was.
+Fifty to spare so if he counted, he would get to nine point nine-five before he stopped.
 I thought that would save him some worry.

-It was the same old story.
-Well, as it happens, two stories, “I’m broke and she’s gone,” he mumbled.
 No tears, they never have tears, just the look, the eyes and the shaking.
 For some reason they all shake.
 Kind of vibrate, I suppose.

 That’s when he looked at me, “Ten seconds, that long, are you sure?
 I thought it would be much shorter.”